Schmidt Peterson Motorsports Unveils 2019 Racer, Confirms Arrow Electronics as Title Partner

 He confirmed at the event that the Arrow partnership would be a "long-term" deal, and that considers Arrow's contribution something to help the team draw talent—drivers especially—in the future.

 "With this new announcement, we don't have to experiment, we don't have to gamble on rookies," Schmidt told The Drive.
-"We can go get people that we know have the results."
+"We can go get people that we know

 One such driver is displaced Formula 1 driver Marcus Ericsson, who will race for the team alongside veteran James Hinchcliffe at ASPM in 2019.
 As good a catch as Schmidt considers Ericsson, he isn't expecting as miraculous a performance as that of Robert Wickens, who wowed in his rookie year at SPM before a crash at Pocono Raceway that resulted in a spinal injury sidelined him.